-To obtain reimbursement for a bill you have paid, other than for pharmacy items, you must submit a health care reimbursement claim form with the Provider or facility information.
+To obtain reimbursement for a bill you have paid, other than for pharmacy items, you must submit an HPHC Healthcare Reimbursement Claim Form with the Provider or facility information.
 A legible claim form from the Provider or facility that provided your care may also be included but is not required.
-The health care reimbursement claim form must include all the following information:
+The Healthcare Reimbursement Claim Form must include all the following information: